 CUT OF ONE’S JIB — one’s company, one’s surround, one’s business, one’s opinions, whatever personal for a person.
 Just be careful about your cut of the jib when using this slang.

 Basically, JIB is a foresail(s) shipshaped in a form of a triangle, located between the foremast and the bowsprit.
 They make any boat beautiful.
 In modern classic sloop rigged yacht – JIB is the front sail.
 And when it covers an area bigger than the main (main sail on the single mast of a modern pleasure sloop) it’s then called “Genoa”.

 TIMBERS — the framework of a boat

-TRIM — well settled, well balanced, ready to use, in great order.
+TRIM — well settled, well balanced, ready to use, in a great order.
 See BOATSHAPE

 WEATHER EYE OPEN — or ‘keep one’s weather eye open’, it’s for to stay alerted, keep watching, being on watch, watch out.

-TYBURN TREE, TYBURN SAINTS, TYBURN TICKET, TYBURN STRETCH — are all about that Tyburn square the scary place of everyone’s nightmare in London 1666.
+TYBURN TREE, TYBURN SAINTS, TYBURN TICKET, TYBURN STRETCH — are all about that Tyburn square the scary place and the everyone’s nightmare in London 1666.

 TACK ABOUT — to waste time or beat it round the bush.
-The saying comes from “tack” a naval language term for changing the course of a ship, making the wind to approach from the other side and while the maneuver the bow of the boat points to the wind.
+The saying comes from “tack” a naval language term for changing the course of a ship, making the wind to approach from the other side and while the maneuver the bow of the boat points to the wind at some moment.
 Like when your goal is opposite to the direction of the wind you’re making way in a “Z” shape, you tack a lot.